Skip to content

 • An accredited veterinarian completes an inspection following the USDA NWS pre-movement animal inspection checklist as guidance, noting the calves are free of NWS larvae, and any open wounds are treated with an EPA-approved NWS preventative topical pesticide and or an FDA-approved injectable product administered, and have official identification.

-• Completes and submits a South Carolina NWS permit request form at least 24 hours prior to movement (this permit number is placed on the ICVI) with an ICVI.
+• Completes and submits a South Carolina NWS permit request form at least 24 hours before movement (this permit number is placed on the ICVI) with an ICVI.

 • The ICVI must have the statement “All animals were inspected and found free of evidence of NWS infestation.”